paytonej/teleprompt-revealjs/README.md

 :::
 ```

-This will produce a txt file in your output folder that lists the slide the notes appear on:
+This will produce a `.txt` file in your output folder that lists the slide the notes appear on:

 ```{markdown}
 Slide 1